Pill Bugs and Pill Bug Control

 Pest Threat Level

 Check to ensure your gutters are clear and your downspouts are carrying the rainwater away from your foundation.
 Also, keep your air conditioner in good repair so that it doesn’t leak water.
 Finally, adjust your lawn sprinklers, so they do not spray water to accumulate around your home’s foundation.
 In your basement, check your sump pump often to make sure it does its job adequately and make sure it has adequate ventilation.
+Even pill bug removal is essential to prevent clogging when that spot is overrunning with them.

 As with most bugs, eliminating their entry points goes a long way towards keeping them out.
 So first, seal up any cracks in your foundation.
 Next, caulk around windows and other openings to the outside.
 Then, make sure your doors fit tightly, especially around the door sweeps and thresholds.
 Finally, pay special attention to expansion joints at the bottoms of basement walls.
+All these steps will help with overall interior pill bug control.